KxSystems/javakdb/README.md

 Prerequisite:

 - a KDB+ server running on port 5010 on your machine.
 The instance must have the .u.sub function defined.
-See this [knowledge base article](https://code.kx.com/q/kb/publish-subscribe/) for details.
+An example of .u.sub can be found in <a href="https://github.com/KxSystems/kdb-tick">KxSystems/kdb-tick</a> which is an example tickerplant.
+You can execute this tickerplant process by running `q tick.q` (the default port is set to 5010).

 Run command: